 Iron: Used in heating blocks, good thermal properties but weak and soft without treatment.

-Dry Block Heaters: For heating samples to high temperatures to melt iron, used in molecular biology and histology labs.
+Dry Block Heaters: For heating samples to high temperatures to melt iron, used in molecular biology and histology labs.* Modular Heating Blocks: For use with sample/serum and scintillation vials, used in clinical and environmental labs.

 Digital Dry Bath Block Heaters: For accurate and uniform incubation of tubes and microplates, for industrial labs.